-The partner institution will provide a self-evaluation document addressing the points set out in Appendix 2.
+The Partner Institution will provide a self-evaluation document addressing the points set out in Appendix 2.

 A formal re-recognition event will be held to finalise the consideration of all the issues; this will include the Re-recognition Panel and members of the partner organisation.
-The resultant report will be confirmed by members of the Re-recognition Panel before being submitted to the partner institution to confirm factual accuracy.
+The resulting report will be confirmed by members of the Re-recognition Panel before being submitted to the Partner Institution to confirm factual accuracy.

-The report will be received by the UEC, which may or may not recommend rerecognition of the partner institution.
-The outcome of UEC's decision will be reported to Senate.
+The report will be received by CPAC, which may or may not recommend rerecognition of the Partner Institution.
+The outcome of CPAC's decision will be reported to University Education Committee and Senate.